Sail Buddy

 Privacy Policy

-All personal information collected by Sail Buddy, including your location and any metadata you enter yourself, is only stored on your iOS device.
-Sail Buddy does not interact with a data server and does not access or store information remotely.
+All personal information collected by Sail Buddy, including your location, data logs, and any metadata you enter yourself, is only stored on your iOS device.
+Sail Buddy does not interact with a data server (other than your own devices) and does not access or store information remotely.